-2.6 Introducing new evidence
+2.6 Introducing fresh or new evidence

 In general, you cannot introduce fresh evidence (evidence that existed at the time of your original court proceeding) or new evidence (evidence of matters that occurred after the order you are appealing) at your appeal.
 You must rely on the evidence that you submitted in the previous proceedings.
 However, you may introduce fresh or new evidence with leave (permission) from the division hearing the appeal.